 Have you ever texted while driving?
 Tell the truth!
 It’s easy to do if you think to yourself, “just this once …” But, resist temptation!
-This is a huge, and very serious problem, especially for teenage drivers in St. Petersburg and elsewhere, due to their lack of driving experience and endless occupation with all things electronic.
+This is a huge, and very serious problem, especially for teenage drivers in Pinellas County and elsewhere, due to their lack of driving experience and endless occupation with all things electronic.
 The ability to have constant communication is great.
 One place that ability needs to be put on hold is while driving.
 It can wait.

 2014 Texting While Driving Statistics

 Auto Safety news reports that “Texting while driving is now the leading cause of death among teenagers …” citing a study by the Cohen Children’s Medical Center.
 This finding says texting while driving surpasses fatalities caused by drinking and driving.
 In addition, the article states that studies performed by Virginia Tech indicate drivers are “… 23 times more likely to be in an accident if they are texting while driving.”
 Both of these activities (drinking and texting) can be stopped using a little commonsense; these accidents don’t need to occur.
 If they do, however, you will most likely need to seek the advice of a personal injury attorney.